neuroinformatics-unit/neuroinformatics-unit.github.io/_sources/get-involved/gsoc/projects_2025/ethology.md.txt

 # GSoC NIU Projects 2025: `ethology`

 If you are interested in any of these [ethology](https://github.com/neuroinformatics-unit/ethology) projects, get in touch!
-Feel free to open a new topic on [Zulip](https://neuroinformatics.zulipchat.com/#narrow/channel/483869-Ethology) and ask the community.
+Feel free to open a new topic on our [Zulip GSoC channel](https://neuroinformatics.zulipchat.com/#narrow/channel/487898-GSoC) and ask the community.

 Our working language is English, but our mentors for these projects also speak Spanish.